iolivia/rust-sokoban/src/c02-05-gameplay.md

 {{#include ../code/rust-sokoban-08/src/resources.rs:38:43}}
 ```

-`Gameplay` has two fields, `state` and `moves_count`, which are used to track the
+`Gameplay` has two fields: `state` and `moves_count`.
+These are used to track the
 current state of the game (is the game still in play, or has the player won?) and
-the number of moves taken.  `state` is defined by an `enum`, defined like so:
+the number of moves made.  `state` is described by an `enum`, defined like so:

 ```rust
 // resources.rs
 {{#include ../code/rust-sokoban-08/src/resources.rs:17:20}}
 ```

 The eagle-eyed reader will note that we used a macro to derive the `Default` trait
 for `Gameplay`, but not for the `GameplayState` enum.
 If we want to use `Gameplay`
 as a resource, it must implement `Default`.